 Did you have to make difficult choices regarding human resources, and what are the lessons learned?

 Mikkel Kongsfelt: Fortunately, I am very grateful not to have been put in that situation yet, and the company is now in good shape financially.
 We did face strained situations in the earlier stages where such plans needed to be contemplated, but we managed to hang on.
-However, I am not naïve and accept that taking difficult decisions regarding your employees is the gritty part of the responsibility you take upon you when running a business, whether it is due to financial constrains or other reasons.
+However, I am not naïve and accept that taking difficult decisions regarding your employees is the gritty part of the responsibility you take upon you when running a business, whether it is due to financial constraints or other reasons.

 How did your customer relationship management evolve?
 Do you use any specific tools to be efficient?

-Mikkel Kongsfelt: We are based in Denmark but target a global marked, so we have since the beginning relied heavily on online meetings, email, and phone calls in our relations with the customers.
+Mikkel Kongsfelt: We are based in Denmark but target a global market, so we have since the beginning relied heavily on online meetings, email, and phone calls in our relations with the customers.
 Simultaneously, the majority of our Leads are generated online through our SEO management that leads to a steady flow of prospects to our webpage.
 So, even though we also use physical presence at trade fairs, exhibitions, and network events to collect Leads, the general situation has not changed that much.
 However, in the end, it is always easier to build common trust and relations through physical connections, and we do miss that edge – especially for the deal-making process.

 Now, with that being said, we have just closed our biggest deal with a US based customer without ever crossing the Atlantic.
 That has certainly been a steep learning process, but it has also given us some tools on how to make a stepwise approach.
 The benefit of online deal-making is that the previous “decisive meetings” can be taken on much shorter notice and be spread across a number of shorter engagements – giving both parties more room to maneuver and leverage, and in the end, reach a deal with more satisfaction for both parties.
 Being a small company with limited resources dealing with larger actors and corporations, we do not necessarily see this as a disadvantage.